Thursday, 28 June 2018

 The code retrieves the unique identifier (usually the primary key from the database) of the currently authenticated user using Laravel's authentication system.
 Auth::id() is a convenience method that returns the ID of the logged-in user without needing to load the entire user model.
 If no user is currently authenticated, it returns null.
 This is useful for quickly accessing the user's ID for database queries or logic that requires the user's ID.

-Check if user is logged-In or not
+Check if user is logged in or not

 if (Auth::check()) {